marigold-dev/training-nft-1/README.md

 <img src="https://i.imgflip.com/4dpglt.png" style="width: 200px;margin:2em"/>

-> Note : because we are in web3, buy or sell features are a real payment system using onchain XTZ token as money.
-This differs from traditional web2 applications where you have to integrate payment system and so, pay extra fees.
+> Note : Because we are in web3, buy or sell features are a real payment system using on-chain XTZ tokens as money.
+This differs from traditional web2 applications where you have to integrate a payment system and so, pay extra fees

-# Glossary
+## Glossary

-## :performing_arts: What are NFTs?
+### :performing_arts: What are NFTs?

 A non-fungible token is a unique and non-interchangeable unit of data stored on a digital ledger.
 NFTs can be used to represent easily-reproducible items such as photos, videos, audio, and other types of digital files as unique items, and use blockchain technology to establish a verified and public proof of ownership.

-## :open_file_folder: What is IPFS?
+### :open_file_folder: What is IPFS?

 The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
-In this tutorial, we will be using [pinata](https://www.pinata.cloud/) (free developer plan) to store the metadata for NFTs.
-An alternative would be to install a local IPFS node or an API gateway backend with usage quota.
+In this tutorial, we will be using [Pinata](https://www.pinata.cloud/) (free developer plan) to store the metadata for NFTs.
+An alternative would be to install a local IPFS node or an API gateway backend with a usage quota.

-## :scroll: Smart Contracts
+### :scroll: Smart Contracts

 We will use two contracts for the marketplace.

 ### The token contract

-On Tezos, FA2 is the standard for Non-fungible Token contracts.
+On Tezos, FA2 is the standard for Non-Fungible Token contracts.
 We will be using the [template provided by Ligo](https://packages.ligolang.org/package/@ligo/fa) to build out the Token Contract.
 The template contains the basic entrypoints for building a Fungible or Non-fungible token including:

 - Transfer
 - Balance_of